pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

     Generate DSA parameters using the provided ``backend``.

-    :param int key_size: The length of the modulus in bits.
+    :param int key_size: The length of :attr:`~DSAParameterNumbers.q`.
 It should be either 1024, 2048 or 3072.
 For keys generated in 2015 this should be `at least 2048`_ (See page 41).
 Note that some applications (such as SSH) have not yet gained support for larger key sizes specified in FIPS 186-3 and are still restricted to only the 1024-bit keys specified in FIPS 186-2.